-“I’ve had an amazing (military) career,” said Goligoski, a 1992 Prescott High graduate and Athletic Hall of Famer who grew up as the son of a career Army officer, the late Jim Goligoski.
+“I’ve had an amazing (military) career,” said Goligoski, a 1992 Prescott High graduate and Athletic Hall of Famer who grew up as the son of an Army non-commissioned officer, the late Jim Goligoski.
 His mother, Sharron, still lives in Prescott.
 “I pinch myself when I think about it.”

-The 20-year retired United States Army Infantry major, who specialized in military intelligence, was entrusted to serve as a Special Forces commander for three separate missions in Iraq and Afghanistan.
-He graduated from both the Army’s Airborne and Ranger schools, enabling him to become part of the Army’s most elite rapid-deployment troops.
-He was later chosen to be an aide de camp to a military command general in Afghanistan.
-He was invited to spend a year with the CIA and served the final three years of his career at West Point teaching tactical maneuvers to cadets.
+The 20-year retired United States Army Major, was entrusted to serve as a company commander in Afghanistan and served in Iraq as the 101st Airborne Divisions military intelligence collection manager.
+He graduated from the Army’s Airborne school, enabling him to become part of the Army’s most elite rapid-deployment troops.
+Later he was chosen to be an aide de camp to a military command general in Afghanistan.
+He served the final three years of his career at West Point teaching tactical maneuvers to cadets.

-He earned two Bronze Stars for wartime valor and as an enlisted soldier, prior to his first deployment to Kuwait, was named the “Hero of the Battle” related to his performance at the National Training Center in Fort Irwin, California.
+He earned the Bronze Star Medal as an enlisted soldier, prior to his first deployment to Kuwait, was named the “Hero of the Battle” related to his performance at the National Training Center in Fort Irwin, California.